Food and drink labelling changes from 1 January 2021

 All prepacked food requires a food label that displays certain mandatory information.
-All foods will be subject to general food labelling requirements and any labelling provided must be accurate and not misleading.
+All food is subject to general food labelling requirements and any labelling provided must be accurate and not misleading.

 Certain foods are controlled by product specific regulations and they include: